 In my position as Sales Manager, I am partly responsible for the realization of the business cases of our clients.
-More and more we are approached by manufacturers with the question whether we can help them realize a Direct-to-Consumer (DTC) strategy because these brands want to sell directly to the consumer.
+More and more we are approached by manufacturers with the question of whether we can help them realize a Direct-to-Consumer (DTC) strategy because these brands want to sell directly to the consumer.
 We notice, however, that many companies are (still) unconsciously incompetent in this area.
 You do not just sell your own (online) sales.
-Embracing a DTC strategy is, therefore, an organizational innovation for a brand.
+Embracing a DTC strategy is an organizational innovation for a brand.

 Why you want to sell directly to the consumer as a brand?